SmingHub/Sming/docs/source/about.rst

 Arduino is an open-source electronics platform based on easy-to-use hardware and software.
 Sming is provided with a curated set of :doc:`/libraries`, including many standard Arduino-style ones.
-Lost of popular hardware can be used in a few lines of code.
+Many popular hardware devices can be used in a few lines of code.

 ESP8266